 James Charles Marchant

 Associate Director, School of the Arts

 Phone: (504) 280-6264

-Dr. James Charles Marchant is the Director of the Arts Administration graduate program in the School of the Arts at the University of New Orleans.
+Dr. James Charles Marchant is the Assistant Director of the School of the Arts and Program Coordinator of the Arts Administration graduate program.
 He has taught and run arts administration programs at Southern Utah University, Elon University, and the Savannah College of Art & Design.
 He is an attorney and arts administrator and has a background in nonprofit administration in both the arts and social service sectors.
 He will be teaching various classes within the Arts Administration program as well as supervising internships, directing the graduate program, and continuing to build relations with professional arts organizations.